Recently wandering around on a Facebook group I belong to, I saw someone ask the question: How do I buy my first handgun?”

 He was told the LIE that you buy two different kinds of ammo.
 One of them is for self-defense, the other is for target/range practice.

 One day he tried to shoot his hollow points because he was told that he should cycle his ammo every so often.
-After carrying the same ammo for over a year, he found out that it shot the first round and failed to feed on the second.
+After carrying the same ammo for quite a long time, he found out that it shot the first round and failed to feed on the second.

 Working in Philly, can you imagine having to use your gun only to have it malfunction because you were too cheap to shoot your hollow point ammo?